 - Broad Bay-Leavitt Bay Neighborhood Association: Committee Member (2006-Present)

 - Smiles for Tomorrow: Nashua Action Committee for Community Fluoridation

 Serving on the these volunteer boards allows me to give back to the community that supports my family and practice.
-I also volunteer extensively with the Boy Scouts Troop 773 in Nashua, NH to spend time, one-on-one, with my son whose goal is to earn his Eagle Scout.
+I also volunteer extensively with the Boy Scouts Troop 773 in Nashua, NH to spend time, one-on-one, with my son who earned his Eagle Scout in March 2017.